Melchizedek;

 Coming soon!

-Now it was Nimrod who excited them to such an affront and contempt of G-D. He persuaded them not to ascribe it to G-D, as if it was through his means they were happy, but to believe that it was their own courage which procured that happiness.
-He also gradually changed the government into tyranny, seeing no other way of turning men from the fear of G-D, but to bring them into a constant dependence on his power.
-He also said he would be revenged on G-D, if he should have a mind to drown the world again; for that he would build a tower too high for the waters to be able to reach!
+Now it was Nimrod who excited them to such an affront and contempt of G-d.
+He persuaded them not to ascribe it to G-d, as if it was through his means they were happy, but to believe that it was their own courage which procured that happiness.
+He also gradually changed the government into tyranny, seeing no other way of turning men from the fear of G-d, but to bring them into a constant dependence on his power.
+He also said he would be revenged on G-d, if he should have a mind to drown the world again; for that he would build a tower too high for the waters to be able to reach!
 He would avenge himself on God for destroying their forefathers!
 The place wherein they built the tower is now called Babylon, because of the confusion of that language which they readily understood before; for the Hebrews mean by the word Babel, confusion.

 Out of the Works of Flavius Josephus.
 Genesis 10 & 11